RBrooksDK/SMP1/10 Markov Chains/README.md

 - Stationary distribution: The long-term distribution of states that a Markov chain approaches over time.
 - Expected value: The average value that a variable takes over many iterations of the Markov chain.

-If time permits, we will look at some recap and then we will talk exam.

 ## Problems to be worked on in class:

 Do Problems 10 and the Wiseflow exam cases covering the final topics.